Managing Project Documents

 - Lack of visibility – Project managers and stakeholders have an unclear picture of project statuses and all related work.
 Project documents are treated as self-contained islands of information that do not exchange information between one and other.
 Moreover, these documents result in a redundancy of information contributing to the lack of visibility.

 - Weak security – Poor security measures are in place with no business rules and workflows to treat sensitive documents.
 This can result in critical project information ending up in the wrong hands and ultimately derailing a project’s objectives.

 - Loss of data –.
-Many project management organisations do not have the processes and ability to store all their project documentation in a single repository.
-The information in these documents can thus potentially be lost or difficult to access, and can contribute to a lack of data integrity that could end up in decision-making reports.
+Many project management organizations do not have the processes and ability to store all their project documentation in a single repository.
+The information in these documents can thus potentially be lost or difficult to access and can contribute to a lack of data integrity that could end up in decision-making reports.

 - Limited collaboration – Project documents (e.g. spreadsheets) are often managed as unstructured data sitting in emails, on desktops or in paper format.
-More often than not, project documents are not easily shared among project stakeholders that may need to access information from multiple locations.
+Often project documents are not easily shared among project stakeholders that may need to access information from multiple locations.

 Identifying the issues surrounding document management is an important first step in eliminating document mayhem in your projects.
 The next step is to adopt a best practices approach developed by document management experts whose business it is to streamline the management of documents.

 In an ideal world, project practitioners would be able to record the smallest of details in their project documents while still having the ability to retrieve the most relevant information when needed.
 Prior to adopting a document management strategy, project practitioners need to incorporate the role they play as a “knowledge worker.”
 So, what is a knowledge worker?

 “Every knowledge worker in a modern organization is an “executive” if, by virtue of his position or knowledge, he is responsible for a contribution that materially affects the capacity of the organization to perform and to obtain results.”